Atahualpa: Inkarri

 A myth concerning Atahualpa's death and future resurrection became widespread among indigenous groups, with versions of the tale being documented as far as among the Huilliche people of southern Chile.
 A rare version recorded by Tom Dillehay among the Mapuche of Araucanía tells of Atahualpa killing Pedro de Valdivia.

 Remains

-The burial site of Atahualpa is unknown, but historian Tamara Estupiñán argues it lies somewhere in modern-day Ecuador.
+The burial site of Atahualpa is unknown but historian Tamara Estupiñán argues it lies somewhere in modern-day Ecuador.
 She argues he was buried in Ecuador for safekeeping.
-The location is named Malqui-Machay, which in Quechua translates to "mummy" and stone walls and trapezoidal underground water canals were found in this location.
+The location is named Malqui-Machay, Quechua for "mummy", and stone walls and trapezoidal underground water canals have been found in this location.
 More serious archaeological excavation needs to be done to confirm Estupiñán's beliefs.